felipelaptrin/personal-defaults/ubuntu/zsh.md

  - Background: #111420
  - Theme: XTerm (but change blue for #1B80C4)

-4) On VSCode add in preferences: `"terminal.integrated.fontFamily": "MesloLGS NF"`
+4) On VSCode add in preferences: `"terminal.integrated.fontFamily": "MesloLGS NF"`.
+Restart VS Code for it to work.